We’re installing a new 3.8km treated wastewater pipeline next to an existing pipeline in the City of Rockingham.

 Why is this work taking place?

-Upgrading the wastewater infrastructure will ensure sufficient capacity to cater for expected population growth and improve the reliability of the wastewater network.
+Upgrading the wastewater infrastructure will cater for population growth and increases in wastewater flows.

 When is this happening?

-Construction is expected to start in early 2020 and expected to take approximately 12 months to complete.
+Construction is expected to start in early 2020 and take approximately 12 months to complete.

 How will this impact the community?